eric1600/eagleworks/README.md

 * test7.py
 This is an ongoing experiement to generate a thermal model from their data by removing their proposed force impluse and curve fitting the thermal data.
 However it was found that their idea of superimposing these two curves also does not fit the data.

+* test8.py
+Uses a thermal heat and two transients to model the Eagelworks data with much success.

+* test9.py
+Used for estimating error propagations in the measurement methods

 ## Contributors